kristopolous/music-explorer/readme.md

 #### Mass updating

-So you go along and you have say 20 labels you follow and a week passes and you want to see what's new.
-We use our trusty command again:
+So you go along and have say 20 labels your browsing and a week passes.
+You want to see what's new.
+We use our clever command, in the directory, but this time with no arguments.
+It will try to pull new stuff from everyone.

     $ album-get
     ♫ chrismckenzie ♫